 Furthermore, the Working Group developed a digital trade roadmap setting out concrete policy changes that will promote the global digital agenda.
 The roadmap highlights the individual actions that can be taken by ICC, the banking industry and governments.

-This work is being undertaken by ICC regional offices, known as national committees.
+- This work is being undertaken by ICC national and regional offices, known as national committees.
 There is an initial focus on adoption by key countries and trade corridors in global trade to adopt the recommendations outlined in the Roadmap.

 - “E-compatibility” of ICC rules